Mershl/gnome-shell-extension-mpris-indicator-button/README.md

 # gnome-shell-extension-mpris-indicator-button

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

  A full featured MPRIS (Media Player Remote Interfacing Specification) tray button and display for GNOME Shell 45+

  This is a fork of Jason's original work that keeps the old style of showing the track information directly in the tray bar.

+## **Update on Gnome 48 support**

+Extension will no longer be maintained.
+For an alternative check out the great https://extensions.gnome.org/extension/4470/media-controls/

 ## Screenshots